peterstockwell/DMAP/README.md

 1. Downloading DMAP-main.zip from github.com/peterstockwell/DMAP will
 generate a local file which can be unpacked with:

-unzip DMAP-main.zip
+unzip DMAP-master.zip

-generating a directory DMAP-main containing three directories:
+generating a directory DMAP-master containing three directories:

 include - containing some of the generic header files data - containing contam.fa - the complete cleanadaptors data set